-- Terence Parr and Jeremy Howard, The Matrix Calculus You Need For Deep Learning
+- The Matrix Calculus You Need For Deep Learning (Parr and Howard 2018)

-- Many, many quick recipes: Petersen & Pedersen’s Matrix Cookbook
+- Many, many quick recipes: the Matrix Cookbook Petersen and Pedersen (2012)

-- More expository but not as broad, Thomas P Minka, Old and new matrix algebra useful for statistics
+- More expository but not as broad, Old and new matrix algebra useful for statistics (Minka 2000)

 Indexed tensor calculus

 Keywords: Ricci calculus, Einstein summation notation, index notation or subscript notation.

 If we crack open a tensor textbook we get a lot of guff about general relativity and tensor fields and such, which is all very nice but not germane to machine learning applications.
 We want the very entry level bit, which is some tidy notation conventions for dealing with multilinear operations without too many squiggles all over the place.

 Soeren Laue, Matthias Mitterreiter, Joachim Giesen and Jens K. Mueller have been popularising such an approach recently.
 In their paper, they argue that derivation of matrix differential results results can be greatly simplified with Ricci calculus, and ps it often induces faster code.

 They have a website.
 MatrixCalculus.org which showcases this trick to do symbolic matrix calculus online (not the accelerated code generation bit.)

 Here’s tasty readings on relevant bits of tensor machinery.

 Kees Dullemond & Kasper Peeters, Introduction to Tensor Calculus

 Ilan Ben-Yaacov and Francesc Roig, Index Notation for Vector Calculus